What’s here – Christmas, Covid latest, Events Diary,

-The time has come, however, when we can take some gentle steps back into the church building for worship.
 We know that returning to the church building will not be something everyone can or wants to do at this time.
-Some of you may be shielding limiting your social contacts, some may feel it’s too soon for this step – and that’s fine.
-We will be maintaining the online worship through Zoom as well as the uploading to Facebook and YouTube.
-We will also ensure those who require a DVD will continue to receive this.
+Some of you may be shielding or limiting your social contacts, some may feel it’s too soon for this step – and that’s fine.
+We will be maintaining the online worship through Zoom.

-We are not in a position to undertake Sunday School (this will remain online) so unless the little ones are able to stay with you we ask that you continue to have patience with us.
+We are not in a position to undertake Sunday School (this will remain online) so we ask that you continue to have patience with us.
 Some of our youngsters have joined us in Church for our Worship services.

 While we will be taking a number of steps to keep you safe, we cannot make this risk-free.